Email: email@example.com »

 - Highly experienced RYA Instructors.

 - A minimum of two alternative yachts for experience of different manufacturer’s designs and sailing performance

 What is not included?

 - Examination fees for SRC and Yachtmaster exams as these are paid direct to the RYA through the examiner.

-- Onboard provisioning and meals or travel ashore.
+- Onboard provisioning, shore provisioning and and meals or travel ashore.

 - Island Tour or Expedition expenses

 You will find the books “Yachtmaster for Sail and Power” by Alison Noice and “The Seaman’s Guide to the Rules of the Road”, and James Stevens’ “Yachtmaster Handbook” extremely beneficial.

 Please visit Bookharbour for these publications.